-To help you identify the perfect eco volunteer opportunity, we’ve compiled a list of the top affordable eco volunteer programs below.
-So whether you’re looking for marine conservation, jungle conservation, coastline conservation or sustainable organic farming volunteer opportunities, International Volunteer HQ has a program for you.
-As an IVHQ volunteer, you’ll be working closely with local organizations and community members to support both proactive and reactive methods of protecting our natural environment.
+To help you identify the perfect environmental volunteering destination, we’ve compiled a list of the top affordable environmental volunteering opportunities below.
+So whether you’re looking for marine conservation, Amazon jungle conservation, coastline conservation or sustainable organic farming volunteer opportunities, International Volunteer HQ has a program for you.
+As an IVHQ volunteer, you’ll be working closely with local organisations and community members to support both proactive and reactive methods of protecting our natural environment.

-As you scroll through the different eco volunteer opportunities, use our simple scale to help determine whether the program is right for you.
+As you scroll through the different environmental volunteer work opportunities, use our simple scale to help determine whether the program is right for you.

 - Difficulty of work - the amount of physical labor required to complete day-to-day tasks

 - Project variety - the level of variance in the type of volunteer activities